John E. Fogarty: Appropriations Committee

 In January 1947, he was assigned to the Appropriations Committee and served on the subcommittee providing funds for the Departments of Labor, Health, Education and Welfare longer than any other member in the history of Congress.
 As Chairman of the subcommittee for 16 years, Fogarty became nationally known as the spokesman for medical research in the Congress.
 He is often referred to as the "Champion of Better Health for the Nation."

 During his years on the Committee, appropriations for the National Institutes of Health rose from $3.5 Million in 1946 to $1.5 Billion for fiscal 1967.
-It was in 1955, at the instigation of Fogarty, that Federal funds in the amount of $750,000 were first appropriated for activities in the field of the mentally retarded and by 1967 was increased to $334 Million.
+It was in 1955, at the instigation of Fogarty, that Federal funds in the amount of $750,000 were first appropriated for activities in the field of the intellectually disabled and by 1967 was increased to $334 Million.
 This increase in available funds permitted the Institutes to take great strides forward in their constant search to find the cause and cure of today's killing and crippling diseases.

 Library Services Act

-Fogarty worked with Senator Lister Hill to establish the Library Services Act (1956).
+Fogarty worked with Senator J. Lister Hill to establish the Library Services Act (1956).
 The history of this effort is highlighted in James Healey's monograph: John E. Fogarty: Political Leadership for Library Development.
 Congressman Fogarty was impressed by the pioneer work of Rhode Island state librarian, Elizabeth Myer, and went on to champion extension of library service.